 - Advise international students to seek similar registry services from their home country Embassy;

-- Monitor U.S. DOS notifications for the destinations of current student travelers;
+- Monitor U.S. DOS advisories and alerts for the destinations of current student travelers;

-- Provide location-specific international security analysis to International Programs Travel Advisory Committee for consideration during program proposal review and during reevaluations of program advisability;
+- Provide location-specific international risk analysis to International Programs Travel Advisory Committee for consideration during program proposal review and during reevaluations of program advisability;

 - Provide 24/7 emergency response number for international crisis response coordination;

 - Facilitate enrollment in the Iowa Regents Universities international insurance policy for students traveling under the auspices of the University;

 - Facilitate medical self-assessment and encourage disclosure of medical needs to our international insurance provider so continuity of care plans can be made prior to departure;

 - Review disciplinary history and implement Study Abroad code of conduct policy/process, including confirmation of student agreement to Conditions of Participation for international travel;